 The Medical, or component process model is typically considered to be an advance on the spiritual model for the virtue of being grounded in objective facts to be discovered by science rather than by the opinions or judgements on the moral standing of the person afflicted as had (arguably) been the case prior to Medicine.
 Progress was made in anaesthetics (pain relief and as a result, better surgeries), antibiotics, and immunisations (particularly the elimination of smallpox).
-The idea is that sickness, disease, disability is caused by breakdowns or disruptions to - physiological, biochemical, genetic, or physical (i.e., mechanical) - systems or components of organ systems (see, for example, Murphy, 2006, chapter 4).
+The idea is that sickness, disease, disability is caused by breakdowns or disruptions to - physiological, biochemical, genetic, or physical (i.e., mechanical) - systems or components of organ systems (see, for example, Murphy, 2006, Chapter 4).

 The story, now, is a causal pathway story that removes all blame and responsibility from those who are afflicted by locating the problem in factors outside their control.
+For example, syphilis is caused by a spirochete bacteria - rather than being caused by sin or being caused by the wrath of God as punishment for sin.
 The hope is that as medicine continues to advance many or most or all medical conditions will come to be eliminated the way that smallpox or a tumor may be removed or eliminated by way of medical treatment.